-The Clinton, Iowa school board voted to adopt an equal access to education policy, despite one school board member's objection to the inclusion of "sexual orientation."
+The Clinton, Iowa school board voted to adopt an equal access to education policy, despite one school board member's objection to the policy's inclusion of "sexual orientation."
 According to the school board president, the policy change was recommended by the Iowa Board of Education "to promote a safe school environment free of discriminatory and harassment practices."
-The school policy had last been updated in 1997 and since then legal changes require public school districts to protect students of all backgrounds (including gay and lesbian students) from harassment.
+The

 The school board member disagreed with the proposal to add "sexual orientation" to the policy and read a statement during a prior board meeting announcing that his "conservative and moral values are in conflict with this policy amendment."
-He said that the change would help bring "widespread acceptance-legitimization-of sexual orientation as a unique and protected class....
+He said that the change would help bring, "[w]idespread acceptance-legitimization-of sexual orientation as a unique and protected class....
 Anything that smoothes the path to public acceptance, legitimization and eventual legalization is morally wrong.
 I also believe that most religions represented in our community believe and teach that gay and lesbian sexual activity is morally wrong, and therefore the majority of our constituents will agree with me on this issue."
 10

 The school superintendent supported the proposal and said the issue really "comes down to what is right for kids," which he said is making school a safe environment.
 He said "it's really about sending a message to all kids, regardless of who they are, that you can come here and should expect a safe environment, regardless of who you are, what you think, how you feel."
-11